BenFrankel/dotfiles/README.md

 ### Download

-Navigate to your home directory and clone the repository with `git clone https://github.com/BenFrankel/dotfiles`.
+Clone the repository with `git clone https://github.com/BenFrankel/dotfiles ~/.dotfiles`.

-### Packages
+### Install

+Run the command `~/.dotfiles/script/dot get`.

+This will automatically do the following:

+- Get the most recent version of this repository
+- Set up links in your filesystem to activate the configuration files
+- Put links to any dotfile scripts in your `~/bin` directory
+- Sync your system's packages with the package list
-Install all packages from the official Arch repositories with `pacman -S - < .pacman_packages`.
+    - Install missing packages from the list

-A handful of repositories come from AUR.
-Those packages can be installed with `yaourt -S - < .aur_packages`.

-Alternatively, you can use the script `~/bin/package` to list, install, or save installed packages.

-### Zsh
+    - Remove packages not found on the list

-Set zsh as your default shell with `chsh -s $(which zsh)`
+- Change your default (login) shell to Zsh

+The command also saves anything it would overwrite in the directory `~/.dotfiles/backup`.
+Use `dot restore` to restore from backup.

+You can also use `dot get` to sync your dotfiles with any updates to the repository.

 ### Wallpaper

-To set your wallpaper, download an image (probably to ~/Pictures/Wallpapers, but not necessarily) and make a link to it with `ln -s /path/to/image ~/.wallpaper`.
+To set your wallpaper, download an image (probably to `~/Pictures/Wallpapers/`, but not necessarily) and make a link to it with `ln -s /path/to/image ~/.wallpaper`.
 The wallpaper will be dislayed when you reload i3 (Mod-space then r).

 ## Key Bindings